Chrico/wp-fields/README.md

 *But:* They need a ton of dependencies.

 As example, if you're going to use Symfony Forms, you've to use other Symfony Packages like Event Dispatcher, Intl, Options Resolver, Property Access.
-And thats not all, if you're serious, you'll probably end up using as well [Symfony Validation](https://symfony.com/doc/current/validation.html), [Symfony CSRF](http://symfony.com/doc/current/form/csrf_protection.html), [Twig](http://twig.sensiolabs.org/).
+And that's not all, if you're serious, you'll probably end up using as well [Symfony Validation](https://symfony.com/doc/current/validation.html), [Symfony CSRF](http://symfony.com/doc/current/form/csrf_protection.html), [Twig](http://twig.sensiolabs.org/).
 And that's the whole point..when we load half of Symfony and we're not far away from including Doctrine as well...why do we still use WordPress?

 > What about WordPress Field-Plugins like [Advanced Custom Fields](https://www.advancedcustomfields.com/)?

-Really?
-I guess you're wrong here.
+I guess you're wrong here. ;-)

 > What about the upcoming [WordPress Fields API](https://github.com/sc0ttkclark/wordpress-fields-api)?